JakeHack1/OPA-Policies/README.md

 # OPA-Policies
-This repository will hold the README files, yaml files, and rego files for the OPA Policies needed
+This repository will hold the README files, yaml files, and rego files for the OPA Policy Stories